Controllable Text Generation with Neurally-Decomposed Oracle: Experiments

 \textbf{General Model Setup} We investigate the effectiveness of different factors in our framework by enumerating different combinations of them.
 We implement two types of base model: \begin{compactitem} \item (Seq2seq base model) A sequence-to-sequence model $p(\mathbf{y}|\mathbf{x})$ that takes into account the lexical constraints as condition sequence input; \item (DA base model) A language model that is only domain-adapted to $p(\mathbf{y})$ but unconditioned on anything.
 This is a challenging setting, since we impose the lexical constraints only with NADO.
 This setting is to better verify the effectiveness and efficiency of the proposed method and control irrelevant factors. \end{compactitem} Under both $p(\mathbf{y}|\mathbf{x})$ and $p(\mathbf{y})$ settings, we fine-tune the base model from the pre-trained GPT2-Large.

-During training, NADO is trained as a Seq2seq-like model, which takes in the keys (for unsupervised LCGs, they are generated by randomly sampling a specific number of natural words in the original sentence) and generates the token-level guidance $R_\theta(\mathbf{x}, \mathbf{y}_{\leq i})$.
+During training, NADO is trained as a Seq2seq-like model\footnote{In this experiment, the input $\mathbf{x}$ is only describing the lexical constraint $C$.
+However, our framework also supports general inputs in other Seq2seq tasks with constraints.
+For example, machine translation with lexical constraints where the constraint $C$ is different from the input $\mathbf{x}$.}, which takes in the keys (for unsupervised LCGs, they are generated by randomly sampling a specific number of natural words in the original sentence) and generates the token-level guidance $R^C_\theta(\mathbf{x}, \mathbf{y}_{\leq i})$.
 For each pseudo key, we sample 32 target text with top-p ($p=0.8$) random sampling from base model $p$.
 We conduct experiments to test different training setups for NADO: \begin{compactitem} \item (NADO training) The proposed training process described in Sec. \ref{sec:train}. \item (Warmup) We warm up NADO by maximizing the likelihood of positive samples, but only backpropagating the gradient to the parameters of $R_{\theta}$.
-The warm-up $R_\theta$ is used for importance sampling described in Sec. \ref{sec:sampling}.
+The warm-up $R^C_\theta$ is used for importance sampling described in Sec. \ref{sec:sampling}.
 With DA base models, however, the warmup process is always incorporated for practical success of training (see the results for DA pretrained w/o warmup). \end{compactitem} We also consider the setting with warmup only, which can be treated as a stronger baseline to verify that the major improvement of our framework is not coming from the extended capacity in NADO.

 \textbf{Results and Analysis} We compare the performance under different setups of our model to previous state-of-the-art methods on LCG tasks, including insertion-based models (Levenshtein Transformer \citep{gu2019levenshtein} with Lexical Constraints \citep{susanto2020lexicallevenshtein}, InsNet \citep{lu2021insnet}, etc.) and decoding-based algorithms.
 We also compare the results with a simple baseline which address the problems with a standard Seq2seq pipeline.
 The results are as shown in Table~\ref{tab:lcg}.